Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Zanzibar Marine Conservation Areas Map

-There are plenty diving centers in Unguja with some being very busy, especially in the north.
-In high season you might expect boats full with up to 10/12 divers.
+There are plenty of diving centers in Unguja with some being very busy, especially in the north.
+In high season you might expect boats full of up to 10/12 divers.

-If you want a more chilled and quiet experience, we absolutely recommend Pole Divers, which operates with only a few divers at the time, keeping the same prices as most competitors (70€ per dive), being ever cheaper then some.
+If you want a more chilled and quiet experience, we absolutely recommend Pole Divers, which operates with only a few divers at the time, keeping the same prices as most competitors (70€ per dive), being even cheaper than some.

-Stefano and Abdallah, the two dive masters, are super-experienced and relaxed guys, their school is located in Jambiani, in the stunning and less crowded southeastern coast of Zanzibar.
+Stefano and Abdallah, the two dive masters, are super-experienced and relaxed guys, their school is located in Jambiani, on the stunning and less crowded southeastern coast of Zanzibar.
 Here they know some gorgeous and unexploited diving spots with a lot of corals and thriving marine life.
-You can contact them through their FB page or at [email protected]
+You can contact them at [email protected]

 A few PADI schools have a base in Stone Town (notably one of the biggest: One Ocean Dive), but most PADI dive centers in Zanzibar (Unguja) are located along the northeastern and southeastern coasts.